Summer Internship Opportunities

-We are looking for interns to work in Cambodia or New York City for a minimum of four weeks (six weeks is the preferable length).
+We are looking for interns to work in Rome, Cambodia or New York City for a minimum of four weeks (six weeks is the preferable length).
 Due to the project's large scope, there is much room to accommodate the students' individual qualifications and interests.

-In the past, prior students have interned for the Tribunals at the Hague in the following summer or semester (Tribunals require 3 month placements or more).
+Students in the past have interned for the Tribunals at the Hague in the following summer or semester (Tribunals require 3 month placements or more).
 For more information about opportunities available with tribunals, please contact Professor Larson.